EckoTan0804/wowchemy-blog/content/notes/stochastische_informationsverarbeitung/understanding/kalman_filter.md

 - **Predict** phase: produces prediction of the current state, along with thier uncertainties
   - [State extrapolation equation](#state-extrapolation-equation)
   - [Covariance extrapolation equation](#covariance-extrapolation-equation)
-- **Update** phase: refines the prediction using a weighted average given measurements
+- **Update** phase: checks how good the predicted result fits to the current measurement and refines the state prediction using a weighted average given measurements if necessary.
   - [Kalman Gain equation](#kalman-gain-equation)
   - [State update equation](#state-update-equation)
   - [Covariance update equation](#covariance-update-equation)